 What is a Fork?

 First of all, we need to understand what a fork in the cryptocurrency world really is.
 There are two types of forks: soft forks and hard forks.
-While a soft fork is often a minor change in the code that is backward compatible with older versions, hard forks are backward-incompatible software updates which results in a blockchain split.
+While a soft fork is often a minor change in the code that is backward compatible with older versions, hard forks are backward-incompatible software updates that result in a blockchain split.
 This means it will be two separate networks after the fork, and you will end up with coins on both networks if you had them in your wallet at the time of the chain split.

 In most cases, only one of the new blockchains will continue to be used and have any value so that you might not even notice it happening.
 But sometimes, both blockchains continue to thrive because miners, nodes, and users are not in agreement about which chain should be used.
-In this case, it might exist two different cryptocurrencies after the hard fork which both have value and continues to be traded on exchanges.
+In this case, it might exist two different cryptocurrencies after the hard fork which both have value and continue to be traded on exchanges.

 Some examples of this happening in the past are Bitcoin Cash and Bitcoin Gold which forked from Bitcoin, Ethereum Classic which is a fork of Ethereum, and Bitcoin SV which forked from Bitcoin Cash in late 2019.

 How Forks are Taxed

-The IRS has previously published tax guidance for cryptocurrencies which did not specifically mention hard forks, but in 2019 they issued Rev. Rul.
+The IRS has previously published tax guidance for cryptocurrencies that did not specifically mention hard forks, but in 2019 they issued Rev. Rul.
 2019-24 which goes into detail about the tax treatment for coins received as a result of a blockchain split.
 The IRS says that you should pay ordinary income tax on any cryptocurrency from a hard fork, and the fair market value of the coins on the day you received them should be used as the basis for the taxable income.
 This means that hard forks are taxed in a similar way as cryptocurrency received from mining and staking.